-Answer is presented in a coherent narrative/account that demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question
+Answer is presented in a coherent narrative/account that demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question Extends Level 3.

 Students may progress from a developed narrative of causation/consequence with complex sequencing and reasoning supported by a range of accurate and detailed factual knowledge and understanding which might be related, for example, to an analysis of how/why tension increased at different stages and /or showing understanding about how much each part of the sequence increased tension and led to a crisis.

-For example, the inconclusive result of the Battle of Jutland affected the First World War because it damaged the German navy they did not leave their ports again for the rest of the war.
-This had the effect of leaving the British blockade in place and it continued to weaken Germany's war efforts until the end of the war.
-It also meant that Germany developed the use of its U-boat fleet rather than its surface fleet.

-Level 3:

-Developed analysis of causation/consequence Answer is presented in a structured and well-ordered narrative/account that demonstrates a range of accurate knowledge and understanding that is relevant to the question
+For example, analysis of different consequences of the occupation of Kuwait...
+Bush and Thatcher refused to accept Saddam's blatant aggression and the tension escalated following initial sanctions.
+Neither side would back down; Saddam's bluff about the 'mother of all wars' was challenged by the next stage which was the creation of a sizeable international force.
+Operation Desert Storm was launched after deadlines for withdrawal were missed.
+While the military operation was a success, the international crisis within the coalition was complicated by missile attacks on Israel and Saudi Arabia as well as the critical issue of how to deal with Iraq's retreating forces.
+Bush's Arab allies were cautious about taking further offensive action to remove Saddam in case the coalition fractured.
+So a ceasefire was ordered with Kuwait liberated.
+Level 3: Developed analysis of causation/consequence 5-6 Answer is presented in a structured and well-ordered narrative/account that demonstrates a range of accurate knowledge and understanding that is relevant to the question Extends Level 2.

 Students may progress from a simple narrative of causation/consequence with developed sequencing and reasoning supported by a range of accurate factual knowledge and understanding which might be related, for example to an analysis of how/why tension increased at one stage in the process.

-For example, the First World War was affected when British ships cut off the supply route of the North Sea in an attempt to force Germany into surrender.
-This affected German industry and agriculture because it prevented the importing of coal, oil and fertilisers.
+For example, one consequence of how the occupation of Kuwait and the actions of Saddam Hussein gave rise to UN sanctions; neither side would back down.
+Saddam proved himself to be a provocative opponent and after deadlines for withdrawal were missed, the crisis led to US Operation Desert Shield, which saw the creation of a large and varied coalition force to launch a counter attack on Iraqi forces, thereby escalating the conflict.
 Level 2: Simple analysis of causation/consequence 3-4 Answer is presented in a structured account that demonstrates specific knowledge and understanding that is relevant to the question Students may progress from a basic narrative of causation/consequence by showing a simple understanding of sequencing, supporting it with factual knowledge and understanding.
-For example, Germany used U-boats to sink all ships sailing in British waters.
-This included American ships and led to demands in America to declare war on Germany.
-The U-boat campaign was so successful that by April 1917, Britain's food supply was critically low.
-Level 1: Basic analysis of causation/consequence 1-2 Answer is presented as general statements which demonstrates basic knowledge and understanding that is relevant to the question Students identify cause(s)/consequence(s) about the events such as Germany used unrestricted submarine warfare in the war at sea.
-Students either submit no evidence or fail to address the question 0

-Question 04 requires students to produce an extended response.
+For example, Iraq's aggression and occupation of Kuwait led to UN sanctions and direct military action.
+Level 1: Basic analysis of causation/consequence Answer is presented as general statements which demonstrates basic knowledge and understanding that is relevant to the question Students identify cause(s)/consequence(s) about the events such as Iraq invaded Kuwait so a multi-national force was formed to deal with this.
+Students either submit no evidence or fail to address the question 0 1-2 Question 04 requires students to produce an extended response.
 Students should demonstrate their ability to construct and develop a sustained line of reasoning which is coherent, relevant, substantiated and logically structured.

-'The failure of the Schlieffen Plan was the main reason why the fighting on the Western Front lasted so long.'
+0 4 'The main reason for Al-Qaeda's terror campaign was to destroy the state of Israel.'
 How far do you agree with this statement?